 Who We Are

 The Center for the Developing Adolescent emphasizes a team science approach.
-Our Leadership Team and advisory councils incorporate expertise from the areas of developmental science, social, affective, and cognitive neuroscience, and clinical, educational, public health, cultural, social, and global perspectives on adolescence.
+Our Board of Directors and advisory councils incorporate expertise from the areas of developmental science, social, affective, and cognitive neuroscience, and clinical, educational, public health, cultural, social, and global perspectives on adolescence.

 Center for the Developing Adolescent Leadership Team

-Ron Dahl is the director of the Institute of Human Development and professor in the School of Public Health and the Joint Medical Program at the University of California, Berkeley.
-He is also the chief science officer for the Center, providing the strategic vision for the Center’s research agenda.
+Ron Dahl is the Chief Science Officer for the Center, providing the strategic vision for the Center’s research agenda.
+He is the director of the Institute of Human Development and professor in the School of Public Health and the Joint Medical Program at the University of California, Berkeley, where he also runs the Adolescent Research Collaborative (ARC).
 The research agenda that Ron maintains at UC Berkeley aligns with the work and goals of the Center.

 Dr. Dahl is a pediatrician and developmental scientist with long-standing research interests in the development of sleep/arousal regulation, affect regulation, and the development of behavioral and emotional disorders in children and adolescents.
 His current work focuses on adolescence as a developmental period with unique opportunities for early intervention in relation to a wide range of behavioral and emotional health problems.
 Dr. Dahl is also founding editor of the journal Developmental Cognitive Neuroscience and is a former president of the Society for Research in Child Development.